By Ndahi Marama, Maiduguri

-The House unanimously called on those perpetrating such a baseless allegations using social media, which is the only platforms for ‘gratification of fake news’ to desist, as it is ready to partner with security agencies to arrest and punish anybody who want to cause disaffection in the state polity.
+The House unanimously called on those perpetrating such baseless allegations using social media, which is the only platforms for ‘gratification of fake news to desist, as it is ready to partner with security agencies to arrest and punish anybody who want to cause disaffection in the state polity.

-A member from the Dikwa State Constituency, Honourable Mohammed Zakariya said: ”let the media tell the world that we are not going to impeach our governor because he has not done anyone or the state any wrong.”
+A member from the Dikwa state constituency, Honorable Mohammed Zakariya said ” let the media tell the world that we are not going to impeach our governor because he has not done anyone or the state any wrong”.

-“Ordinarily, the House would not have responded to that malicious report but we felt we should speak to avoid innocent members of the general public being misled to believing that false story especially considering the fragile security of our state and also the giant strides recorded by Professor Babagana Umara Zulum’s administration in all sectors of the economy.
+“Ordinarily, the house would not have responded to that malicious report but we felt we should speak to avoid innocent members of the general public being misled to believing that false storey especially considering the fragile security of our state and also the giant strides recorded by Professor Babagana Umara Zulum’s administration in all sectors of the economy.

 “Fact is that we have a very cordial and harmonious working relationship between all arms of the Borno State Government.
 There was never any problem let alone the so-called attempt motive to remove our hardworking Governor who built and accelerated people’s confidence in governance.

-“The House dismisses that news publication, we commend the mainstream media and reputable online media organisations for ignoring that mischief and we strongly call on relevant security agencies to bring to book, the perpetrators of that malicious news report,” lawan stated.
+“The house dismisses that news publication, we commend the mainstream media and reputable online media organizations for ignoring that mischief and we strongly call on relevant security agencies to bring to book, the perpetrators of that malicious news report”. lawan stated.

-Apart from the confidence vote, the House also made other resolutions which include; “There was no move or whatever plan to impeach Governor Zulum, the House in strong terms disassociated itself from the unverifiable publication, called on social media users and by extension professional members of the press to always verify information before publication, called on the general public to disown the said report and also called on the security agencies to fish out those behind the impeachment report with a view to bring the perpetrators to book.”
+Apart from the Confidence vote, the House also made other resolutions which include; “There was no any move or so whatever plan to impeach Governor Zulum, the House in strong terms disassociated itself from the unverifiable publication, called on social media users and by extension professional members of the press to always verify the information before publication, called on the general public to disown the said report and also called on the security agencies to fish out those behind the impeachment report with a view to bringing the perpetrators to book”.

-The post Borno Assembly passes vote of confidence on Gov Zulum, denies impeachment rumours appeared first on Vanguard News.
+The post Updated: Borno assembly passes vote of confidence on Gov Zulum, denies impeachment rumour appeared first on Vanguard News.